digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-10-02-newsletter-september-roundup.md

   * As promised last month, we provided a [submission][3] to the ACCC regarding the proposed News Media and Digital Platforms Mandatory Bargaining Code, as well as an accompanying [blog post][4] as a quick explainer on our perspective, including some handy visuals on [our Instagram][5]!
   * DRW Campaigner, Samantha Floreani, joined ABC News on Monday 14th September to discuss the data ethics, politics and power-grab surrounding the bid to take over the US operations of TikTok.
-  * Our Chair, Lizzie O’Shea, wrote an opinion piece for Nikkei Asian Review about growing border industrial complex: [Big Tech and COVID-19 are fueling networked authoritarianism][6].
-We particularly love this quote: “_We have a chance to respond collectively to these problems in a way that promotes human flourishing, rather than systems of technological control and racialised violence, and that values solidarity over surveillance_.”
+  * Our Chair, Lizzie O'Shea, wrote an opinion piece for Nikkei Asian Review about growing border industrial complex: [Big Tech and COVID-19 are fueling networked authoritarianism][6].
+We particularly love this quote: "_We have a chance to respond collectively to these problems in a way that promotes human flourishing, rather than systems of technological control and racialised violence, and that values solidarity over surveillance_."
-  * In response to the release of ‘The Social Dilemma,’ DRW Programme Director, Lucie Krahulcova, has published a [blog post][7] that is well worth the read.
-If that’s a topic you’re after, you can watch the [recording][8] of last week’s Tech Talks with Lizzie O’Shea, Josh Taylor and Peter Lewis, who also dissect the Netflix documentary.
+  * In response to the release of 'The Social Dilemma,' DRW Programme Director, Lucie Krahulcova, has published a [blog post][7] that is well worth the read.
+If that's a topic you're after, you can watch the [recording][8] of last week's Tech Talks with Lizzie O'Shea, Josh Taylor and Peter Lewis, who also dissect the Netflix documentary.
   * We officially launched our Digital Rights Cities campaign!
 See below for more details and how you can be involved!

 <div class="wp-block-image">